Street scene in the old town of Cairo

 Smog in Cairo

-The extremely high population density and ongoing industrialisation have led to environmental problems on a massive scale.
+The extremely high population density and the increasing industrialisation of the region have brought huge environmental problems in their wake.
 In metropolitan areas, worsening air and water pollution negatively impacts on local residents' living conditions.
 There is also a lack of affordable housing for poor people in these areas.
 Illegal settlements are proliferating in an uncontrolled manner without an appropriate social or technical infrastructure.

 The government is responding by upgrading the slums and building a large number of new towns.
 The most ambitious project is the construction of a new administrative capital around 50 kilometres east of Cairo.
 However, the upgrading of run-down residential districts is often accompanied by forced clearances and forced resettlement, and many of the new housing areas remain uninhabited as they are not aligned with people's needs or financial capacities.

-President al-Sisi has launched a large-scale development initiative for rural regions which encompasses the expansion of infrastructure (irrigation, wastewater, roads, energy supply, waste recycling), improvements in education and health care, housing development and support for agriculture.
+In summer 2021, a large-scale development initiative was launched for rural regions (Haya Karima / decent life).
+It encompasses the expansion of infrastructure (irrigation, wastewater, roads, energy supply, waste recycling), improvements in education and health care, housing development and support for agriculture.